 This is the same concept behind predictive and prescriptive analytics, which essentially combine the strengths of machine learning and artificial intelligence:

-Most modern contact centers today use analytics tools to predict call volume in order to ensure adequate staffing to maintain service levels.
-However, most limit their view to statistical analysis of historical data: based on previous years, the contact center can expect higher call volume at certain times of day, days of the week or times of year.
+Most modern contact centres today use analytics tools to predict call volume in order to ensure adequate staffing to maintain service levels.
+However, most limit their view to statistical analysis of historical data: based on previous years, the contact centre can expect higher call volume at certain times of day, days of the week or times of year.
 But this approach cannot account for emergent drivers of call volume, such as an acute product or service issue.
-Applying predictive and prescriptive analytics tools allows contact centers to recognize the early signs and subtle cues that predict a surge in call volume—a threshold for customer complaints about the same product issue, for example.
-The prescriptive side of these tools correlates call volume data with customer satisfaction metrics to pinpoint optimized staffing to drive consistent service levels as volume increases—and even automatically adjust agent schedules accordingly.
-All of this happens seamlessly and in near-real time, giving contact center leaders unprecedented anticipatory insights into call volume, and data-driven best practices for optimizing service levels.
+Applying predictive and prescriptive analytics tools allows contact centres to recognise the early signs and subtle cues that predict a surge in call volume—a threshold for customer complaints about the same product issue, for example.
+The prescriptive side of these tools correlates call volume data with customer satisfaction metrics to pinpoint optimised staffing to drive consistent service levels as volume increases—and even automatically adjust agent schedules accordingly.
+All of this happens seamlessly and in near-real time, giving contact centre leaders unprecedented anticipatory insights into call volume, and data-driven best practises for optimising service levels.

-For the typical multi-channel call center, capturing and analyzing customer interactions across all channels requires a suite of analytics tools.
-We created this infographic to give you a more comprehensive look into what a call center analytics solution looks like.
+For the typical multi-channel call centre, capturing and analysing customer interactions across all channels requires a suite of analytics tools.
+We created this infographic to give you a more comprehensive look into what a call centre analytics solution looks like.